54145a/54145a/README.md

 * Algorithm

 ### 🔭 Projects
-* ~~This project~~ is deprecated.
+* ~~This project~~ is dead.
 * ❓This project existed, but its source code was lost.
 * 🌼This project is open-source.
-* 🌱This project is not open-source yet but it will be in the near future.
+* 🌱This project is not yet open-source but it will be in the near future.

 #### Deprecated
 * 🌼~~145 Security~~